Unlocking Financial Clarity: How Smartwebs’ HOA Accounting Empowers Community Managers

 3. Directors and Officers (D&O) Insurance

-HOA boards make decisions that can impact every homeowner, and sometimes these decisions lead to disputes or legal claims.
-D&O insurance protects the board members from personal liability in these cases, ensuring that legal costs and settlements don’t come out of their personal funds.
+HOA boards make decisions that can significantly impact every homeowner, and, as a result, these decisions may occasionally lead to disputes or legal claims.
+In such situations, D&O insurance plays a crucial role by protecting board members from personal liability.
+Furthermore, it ensures that legal costs and settlements are covered, preventing them from having to use their personal funds.

 4. Fidelity Bond/Crime Insurance